louisboii747/louisboii747/README.md

 ## Projects ##
 HardwareMon – A hardware fetcher utility that provides detailed system information.
 It also features a GitHub actions workflow to catch errors in Pull Requests and Commits.
+Another workflow is used to automatically tag a Python script and change the tag on the Pip package.
 This is my most notable project and demonstrates my ability to integrate software and hardware knowledge.

 ## Coding Approach ##
 I focus on both clean, readable code and practical, functional solutions, combining experimentation with efficiency.